-22 Clock Oscillator and Input
+26 Clock Oscillator and Input

-The clock is the timing reference for all functions: the chopper, dcStep, blank time, etc. Many parameters are scaled with the clock frequency; thus, a precise reference allows a more deterministic result.
-The factory-trimmed on-chip clock oscillator provides a good and stable timing for most use cases.
+The clock is the timing reference for all functions: the chopper, the velocity, the acceleration control, etc. Many parameters are scaled with the clock frequency, thus a precise reference allows a more deterministic result.
+The factory-trimmed on-chip clock oscillator provides timing in case no external clock is easily available.

-22.1 Using the Internal Clock
+26.1 Using the Internal Clock